 7. Incontinence

-8. Pelvic Organ Prolapse
+8. Pelvic Organ Prolapse (POP)

 9. Pain During Intercourse

-A decreased sex drive and low overall sexual satisfaction are also more common in women.
-This may be because of the discomfort involved with many of the hallmark IBS symptoms.
+Many women with IBS report pain during sexual intercourse.
+A decreased sex drive and low overall sexual satisfaction are also more common in women, likely due to the discomfort involved with many of the hallmark IBS symptoms.

 10. Exhaustion/Fatigue

 Women suffering from consistent sleep deprivation put themselves at risk for several illnesses and chronic conditions, cognitive impairment, and mood instability.
+A lack of restorative sleep can exacerbate other IBS symptoms and cause quality of life concerns.

 11. Mood Problems

 Women experience a variety of mental health concerns associated with IBS symptoms, including increased rates of depression and anxiety.
+The stress involved with managing IBS symptoms, like the constant planning for bathroom access, can be anxiety-producing and further exacerbates IBS symptoms.

 12. Increased Endometriosis Risk

+Endometriosis is a painful condition causing tissue normally found inside the uterus, or endometrium, to grow outside the uterus.
+Women diagnosed with IBS are at a higher risk of developing endometriosis.
 Women who receive a hysterectomy to alleviate endometriosis pain are at a higher risk of developing IBS, too.

 13. Loss of Appetite